starjardin/github-jobs/README.md

 ## Overview

+Introduce your projects by taking a screenshot or a gif.
+Try to tell visitors a story about your project by answering:

 ![image](./assets/jobDesc_lg.jpg)
 ![image](./assets/jobDesc_sm.jpg)
 ![image](./assets/jobSearch_sm.jpg)
 ![image](./assets/jobSearch_lg.jpg)

-Introduce your projects by taking a screenshot or a gif.
-Try to tell visitors a story about your project by answering:

 -   You can see the demo of this app by clicking this following link <a href="https://github-jobs-tanteli.netlify.app/">Demo</a>
 -   In this project, I can say tones of things but I will make long story short.
 First, it was very challenging and enjoyable, at least for me.
 The most challenging part was to get used to the dispatch and reducer fuctions.
 There were lots of discoveries during the project such as I learned using axios, which I knew a little before and now I know more than I did.
-This part of the job description in which we get a string of html is also a fun one, there we had to do lots of researches to get it work in normal html.
+This part, the job description, in which we get a html string from json is also a fun one, there I had to do lots of researches to get it work in normal html.
 -   In a few sentences, I am going to explain breifly about my project.
 To start with, the project was not perfectly done, however, some of the features are working fine.
-One thing that I am not really satified and I am really sad that I did not get was the loading state while the data fetching is still busy, however some of them are working such as in the page first load, the loading state is showing but when you start searching, the laoding state does not show.
+One thing that I am not really satified and I am really sad about is that I did not get the loading state while the data fetching is still busy, however some of them are working such as in the page first load, the loading state is showing but when you start searching, the laoding state does not show.
 -   If I had more time, I would definitely improve my this project.
 First thing I would start thinking about is the loading state because I am not happy with it.
 Secondly, I would start making some of the styles a bit better.
 And finally, I would give it a try with the optional part which are the paginations and the job searching depending on the nearest city where you are.
 I haven't done it nor have I given it a try but I think with in a lot of research, it would be doable.
--   Did you learn anything new while working on this project?
--   What was the most challenging part for you?
--   Any other comments?
+-   I would lie if I said I didn't learn anything in this project, absolutely I learned tones of things.
+First of all, it was a best practice for using reducer and context together.
+More than that, I tried using libraries that are I am not familiar with but in the end they work just fine.
+Using styled components are now becoming more in the hands which I think is a new thing to know.
+-   The most challenging part of the project was modifying the url depending on what you are searching for.
+A big one that I could not solved was the loading state which is very very important for the user and it would make your app shines as well.
+-   One thing that I have noticed during thing project was my work speed.
+I think I need to work more my speed as well.
+Finally, Planning before diving into the project is very crucial but I think I am still in the process of getting there.